aalokmehta/minio-service/linux-systemd/README.md

 ## Installation

-- Systemd script is configured to run the binary from /usr/local/bin/.
+- Systemd script is configured to run the binary from /opt/bin/, please create the directory if it doesn't exist.
 - Download the binary.
 Find the relevant links for the binary at https://min.io/download/#linux.

 ## Create default configuration